 Administration services – reducing administrative burdens

-To reduce administrative burdens, we develop, mature and where possible standardise services for improving the exchange of ship-to-shore and shore-to-ship information:
+To reduce administrative burdens, we have developed, matured and where possible standardised services for improving the exchange of ship-to-shore and shore-to-ship information:

 - Automated VTS/SRS reporting: Service for automated Vessel Traffic Service (VTS) and Ship Reporting System (SRS) using a proposed standard to be promoted internationally.